ZReplicant/Dmel_CHD1_Spring2022/README.md

 ![](Density_fs.png)

+The results above indicate that CHD1 mutation in *Drosophila melanogaster* males may result in the increase of overall gene expression levels.
+It also improves gene expression specifically on X-chromosomes in comparison to autosomes.
+Still, the results may be not fully correct since we had only one male wt sample, it may also be the reason why DESeq2 trims the genes so aggresively.

+Functional analysis of the DEGs from the comparison of mutants and wild type organisms shows that the most prominent divergence accounts for the H1/H5 family and genes and microtubule plus-end binding activity genes.

 ### Conclusion
 All in all, during this project we tried to perform a full analysis of RNA-seq data from quality control to DEA.
 The difference between gene expression in comparison groups is subtle, yet we can see that CHD1 mutants show a shift to the right (more genes are expressed).
 We also characterized genes that may be affected by a CHD1 mutation.

 ### Further plans
 - The functional analysis of DEGs was manual.
 We would like to perform it with specific gene ontology tools
 - We plan to align the RNA-seq data to genome and see whether there are patterns according to the structural elements of this reference.
 - We may also try another R package for differential expression analysis to check the legitimacy of our results

 ### Links and literature
 - [Flybase.org](http://flybase.org/)